-Latin measures its success by ensuring that each student is prepared with the academic and emotional skills needed to thrive in college and beyond.
-College counseling is a four-year process at Latin.
-With a staff of four, the program is as individualized as the rest of our curriculum.
-Our counselors work with students to match their interests and strengths with the best-fit schools.
-Each student’s college search is an opportunity to learn about one’s own educational and social needs and to develop decision-making tools that will help shape future choices both in and out of the world of academia.
+Latin measures its success by ensuring that each student is prepared with the academic and emotional skills needed to thrive in college and beyond, and it is the College Counseling Office’s mission to ensure students continue their education at their best-fit institution.
+College counseling is a highly personalized process at Latin.
+With a counseling staff of four, each with significant college admissions experience and counseling expertise, the program is as individualized as the rest of our curriculum.
+Our counselors work closely with students to discover their hopes and dreams, their interests and strengths, and then match those with the best-fit schools.
+Each student’s college process is about so much more than simply gaining admission; it is an opportunity to learn about one’s own educational and social needs and to develop decision-making tools that will help shape future choices both in and out of the world of academia.
 Ideally, applying to college is the conclusion of a Latin career that involves engagement in the classroom, an impassioned approach to learning, and a commitment to the life of our school, community and the world beyond Chicago.

 The staff of Latin’s College Counseling Office encourages students to be involved, reflective, and accountable for their choices.
 As the people who know their children best, parents also play an active role.
+No two students are alike, and we work hard to connect with students and families and meet them where they are.
 We will work closely with each student and family to find a group of schools that best match (and build upon) the individual strengths, interests and achievements of an ever-evolving Latin student.
+We support students and their families every step of the way; we help build college lists, create college visit itineraries, brainstorm essay topics, prepare for interviews, fill out financial aid paperwork, and review all applications prior to submission.
+We also provide emotional support; we are there to celebrate a student’s successes and console students during times of disappointment.

 Latin students attend some of the most diverse and reputable institutions in the United States and abroad; they seek schools that are both far afield and locally situated, small liberal arts colleges and large universities.
 Latin students are successful in the college application process and apply to a broad spectrum of schools.
 Ultimately, their choices reflect diligence, the strength of their academic preparation and self-exploration that are the hallmark and natural culmination of their Latin education.